murchie85/McMurchies-Open-Labs/Labs/Chef/README.md

 ### KEY TERMS

 - Recipe - a YAML list of commands for chef to execute
+- Runlist a collection of recipes you wish to run
 - Resource essentially a line command in a recipe, but it describes a part of the target system and what state you want it to be in.
 Hence 'resource' - personally I find this a bit confusing.
 - Cookbook - the folder structure for a chef project
 - Knife chef management commands